mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 **3.** Combine the FASTA reads in a single file and remove the separate files with the following command lines:

 `$ for a in *fasta; do j=${a/.R[12].fasta/}; cat $a >> $j.fasta; done`

 `$ rm -i *\.R[12].fasta`

 **4.** Verify that read names are in the format accepted by the pipeline:

 >@HWUSI-EAS100R:6:73:941:1973#0/1

 If read names are in this format, proceed to step 6.
 If not, they must be modified.
-The folder contains a pre-made script (readnamemodifier_newnameformat.pl) to convert the most common read names to the format accepted by the pipeline:
+The folder contains a pre-made script (readnamemodifier_newnameformat.pl) to convert these most common read names:

 >@EAS139:136:FC706VJ:2:2104:15343:197393 1:Y:18:ATCACG